KaiiMenai/pands-weekly-tasks/README.md

 **Task Description**

+The program should:

-- Write a program that outputs whether or not today is a weekday.
-(The program should be called weekday.py).
+- Output whether or not today is a weekday.
-- You will need to search the web to find how you work out what day it is.
-- There is no user input.

 Packages:
 ```